relevance/org-html-slideshow/README.md

 ========================================

 You have an outline written in Emacs org-mode.
-Add some JavaScript and CSS from org-html-slides, and you have an interactive presentation.
+Add some JavaScript and CSS from this project, and you have an interactive presentation.
 Supports bulleted lists, code blocks, and images.

-Building
+Bootstrap
 ========================================

 Org-html-slides is written in ClojureScript.
 You will need the